Saul Goodman: Season 6

-Jimmy and Kim begin plotting against Howard.
-Prosecutor Suzanne Ericsen informs Jimmy that his client Jorge de Guzman used an alias and asks if he knows his client's real identity.
+Jimmy and Kim begin their plotting against Howard.
+Prosecutor Suzanne Ericsen informs Jimmy they are aware "Jorge de Guzman" is an alias and asks if he knows his client's real identity.
 Jimmy denies it but accidentally uses Lalo Salamanca's real name.
 Kim surveils Cliff Main and Howard Hamlin at the golf course while Jimmy sneaks into the locker room to plant a bag resembling cocaine in Howard's locker.
 Howard and Cliff find it, but Howard dismisses it as an employee's mistake or a prank.

 At Kim's instigation, Jimmy cons the Kettlemans into believing they have grounds for a lawsuit against Howard.
-They attempt to hire Cliff to represent them, claiming Howard provided ineffective counsel because he used cocaine during his representation of Craig Kettleman.
+The couple attempt to hire Cliff to represent them, claiming Howard provided ineffective counsel because he used cocaine during his representation of Craig Kettleman.
 Cliff declines, as do several other lawyers, but Jimmy and Kim succeed in spreading the rumor that Howard uses drugs.
 Jimmy later attempts to bribe the Kettlemans into remaining silent about their role in smearing Howard.
 When they refuse the cash, Kim coerces them by threatening to reveal their shady tax return scam to the IRS.
 Jimmy disappoints Kim by giving the Kettlemans the cash before he leaves.

 Suzanne approaches Kim to say she has identified de Guzman as Lalo Salamanca, and that Lalo is dead.
 Suzanne has also connected Jimmy to the Salamanca drug family and asks Kim to approach him about becoming an informant.
 Kim informs Jimmy about the conversation and asks if he intends to be a "friend of the cartel" or a "rat".
 Jimmy and Kim work with Huell and Huell's associate to copy Howard's car key and remote unlock button.
 Huell asks Jimmy why legitimate lawyers would commit crimes and Jimmy makes an unconvincing argument about doing wrong to accomplish a greater good.

 Jimmy discovers his representation of Lalo Salamanca has made him a pariah with courthouse staff, but a highly sought-after defense attorney among Albuquerque's criminals.
 The influx of new clients causes Mrs. Nguyen to evict him from the nail salon, so he begins searching for an office.
 He identifies a vacancy in a strip mall, which he decides to rent because of its proximity to the courthouse, the county jail, and the city's bail bonds offices.
 His business starts to grow, and Jimmy succeeds in persuading Francesca Liddy to work as his administrative assistant.
 As Kim meets with Cliff Main at an outdoor café, Jimmy disguises himself as Howard and takes Howard's car while Howard is visiting his therapist.
-Jimmy pushes Wendy out of the car in front of Cliff and Kim, further suggesting to Cliff that Howard is using cocaine and prostitutes.
+Jimmy pushes a prostitute named Wendy out of the car in front of Cliff and Kim, further suggesting to Cliff that Howard is using cocaine and prostitutes.